puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_stapling_return_errors`

-Can be used to set the [SSLStaplingReturnResponderErrors](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingreturnrespondererrors) directive.
-No default.
+Sets the [SSLStaplingReturnResponderErrors](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingreturnrespondererrors) directive.
 It is possible to override this on a vhost level.

-This parameter only applies to Apache 2.4 or higher and is ignored on older versions.
+This parameter applies only to Apache 2.4 or higher and is ignored on older versions.

+Values: 'On', 'Off'.

+Default: 'Off'.

 ##### `timeout`

 Sets Apache's [`TimeOut`][] directive, which defines the number of seconds Apache waits for certain events before failing a request.

 Default: 120.

 ##### `trace_enable`

 Controls how Apache handles `TRACE` requests (per [RFC 2616][]) via the [`TraceEnable`][] directive.

-Valid options: 'Off', 'On'.
+Values: 'Off', 'On'.

 Default: 'On'.

 ##### `use_systemd`

 Controls whether the systemd module should be installed on Centos 7 servers, this is especially useful if using custom-built RPMs.

-Valid options: Boolean.
+Boolean.
 Default: `true`.

 ##### `file_mode`

-Sets the desired permissions mode for config files, in symbolic or numeric notation.
-Valid options: A string.
+Sets the desired permissions mode for config files.

+Values: A string, with permissions mode in symbolic or numeric notation.

 Default: '0644'.

 ##### `root_directory_options`